smatechnologies/ibm-i-agent-docs/docs/job-tracking/using.md

 Circumstances may arise that will prevent the automated steps of job tracking or queuing from completing normally.
 Sometimes, if the LSAM should become disconnected from OpCon, it will be impossible for OpCon to cause a tracked or queued job to be released from the LSAM job tracking master files where it was held.

-An IBM i operator or administrator may decide that a tracked or queued job must be manually released from the LSAM job tracking system, rather than waiting until the problem with OpCon/xps, or with the job tracking/queuing configuration, has been solved.
-If this decision is made, the LSAM will attempt to report to OpCon/xps that the tracked or queued job was manually released so that OpCon/xps can update the job status in the OpCon/xps schedule.
+An IBM i operator or administrator may decide that a tracked or queued job must be manually released from the LSAM job tracking system, rather than waiting until the problem with OpCon, or with the job tracking/queuing configuration, has been solved.
+If this decision is made, the LSAM will attempt to report to OpCon that the tracked or queued job was manually released so that OpCon can update the job status in the OpCon schedule.

 #### Manually Releasing a Tracked or Queued Job
 1. Log on to an IBM i workstation with a user profile that has LSAM Administrator privileges.